dj-ford/Cybersecurity-Portfolio/README.md

 7. [Documenting Incidents with an Incident Handler’s Journal](./Documenting%20incidents%20with%20an%20incident%20handler%E2%80%99s%20journal/)
 8. [Importing and Parsing a Text File in a Security-Related Scenario](./Importing%20and%20parsing%20a%20text%20file%20in%20a%20security-related%20scenario/)
 9. [Resume](./Resume/)

 ---

+##  Purpose of This Portfolio

+The goal of this repository is to:

+- **Showcase practical cybersecurity skills** through documented work, screenshots, configurations, packet captures, and written analysis.
+- **Demonstrate my understanding of security fundamentals** — including threat analysis, risk management, networking basics, incident response, and security best practices.
+- **Provide employers and collaborators with transparent, reproducible evidence** of my progress and capabilities.

+Rather than simply listing certificates, this portfolio emphasizes **real artifacts, real analysis, and real hands-on experience**.

+---